evanb2/wordOrderJS/README.md

 # Name: David Eliason & Evan Butler
 # Date: April 9, 2015

 Description: Find number of words given as input, count, and rank.
+This project is unfinished.
+Need to complete logic in scripts file.

 # SetUp and Use